 A fall color palette, with its rich hues and warm tones, has a large number of couples tapping it as their wedding design of choice.
 The boutonniere is yet another way to integrate these shades into the big day.
-“Boutonnieres began with a purpose (a personal potpourri to ward off smells) before they became a fashion statement,” says floral designer Jessica De Course.
+“Boutonnieres began with a purpose (a personal potpourri to ward off smells) before they became a fashion statement,” says floral designer Jessica De Corse.

 Meet the Expert

 Accent flowers can round out a fall-inspired design, from bright yellow Witch Hazel and cherry Goldenrod to vibrant Mexican sage and lavender.
-“You could even forgo a flower and instead, use changing color foliage such as nandina or fall eucalyptus,” says De Course.
+“You could even forgo a flower and instead, use changing color foliage such as nandina or fall eucalyptus,” says De Corse.

 Read on for 20 inspiring boutonnieres that are perfect for a fall wedding.